RakhithJK/PHPMailer-wiki/Tutorial.md

 ##String Attachments

-The `addStringAttachment()` method works just like `addAttachment()`, but you pass the actual contents of the item instead of a fiel system path.
+The `addStringAttachment()` method works just like `addAttachment()`, but you pass the actual contents of the item instead of a file system path.
 The `$filename` parameter is required as it's used to provide a filename for the string data at the receiver end.

 It also accepts the same other parameters as described above.